JeffGya/LND/docs/canon/addenda/combat_rounds_mvp.md

 3. Set `LOG_OVERRIDE_SHOW_DMG_BREAKDOWN=false` (designer) → breakdown tag disappears, guard remains.
 4. Force refusal (`/fear_set <id> 80`) → `REFUSE (fear_refusal, fear=80)` single-line entry appears.

+## 5.4 Purify Shrine as Combat Scenario (MVP Layout)

+**Canon Link:** LND §4 Core Mechanics, §6 Realm Structure, §8 Economy, §9 Combat
+**User Story:** *As the Keeper I want an actual shrine to protect, purify action and enemies that attack the shrine.*
+**Epic:** Combat Simulation Core

+Purify Shrine is a **realm objective** that becomes a specific kind of combat encounter:

+- Realm side (already implemented) seeds shrine HP, passive drain per wave, morale drain, reward multiplier and wave count.
+- Combat side (this epic) represents the shrine as a special combat entity, gives enemies a shrine-focused targeting bias, and exposes a **Purify** action that can soften shrine drain at the right time.

+### 5.4.1 Inputs from Realm Balance

+Realm-side numbers live in `core/config/GameBalance_Realm.gd` under the `PURIFY_SHRINE` block.
+Combat and ObjectiveRunner should treat these helpers as the single source of truth:

+- `get_purify_shrine_hp(tier)`
+  → Max shrine HP for the stage tier (e.g. 100/135/170).
+- `get_purify_shrine_passive_drain_per_wave(tier)`
+  → How much shrine HP is lost automatically **between waves** (the coarse “timer”).
+- `get_purify_morale_drain(tier)`
+  → Morale loss per wave for participating heroes; drives EmotionService and refusal pressure.
+- `get_purify_reward_mult(tier)`
+  → Ase/Ekwan reward multiplier for shrine stages.
+- `get_purify_shrine_drain_reduction(tier)`
+  → Effective Purify **drain reduction multiplier** for this tier, combining combat base + tier scalar.
+- `get_purify_shrine_hp_threshold_fraction(tier)`
+  → Shrine HP fraction at which Purify becomes available (more forgiving on low tiers, harsher on high tiers).
+- `get_purify_shrine_max_purify_per_wave(tier)`
+  → Maximum number of successful Purify uses per wave for this tier.

+This keeps **tier scaling** in Realm, while Combat stays tier-agnostic and only asks “what are my knobs for this stage?”.

+### 5.4.2 Combat-Side Shrine Knobs

+Combat-global shrine tuning lives in `core/config/GameBalance_HeroCombat.gd` under the **PURIFY SHRINE (combat tuning)** section:

+- `SHRINE_ENEMY_DAMAGE_MULTIPLIER`
+  → Enemies deal slightly **more damage** to the shrine than to heroes (e.g. 1.2×), making focused shrine attacks feel threatening.
+- `SHRINE_PURIFY_BASE_DRAIN_REDUCTION`
+  → Base fraction of shrine passive drain that remains after a successful Purify on a wave (e.g. 0.5 = 50% of normal drain).
+Tier scalars from Realm adjust this up/down.
+- `SHRINE_PURIFY_BASE_HP_THRESHOLD_FRACTION`
+  → Base shrine HP fraction where Purify becomes available (e.g. 0.5 = below 50% HP); Realm may shift this by tier.
+- `SHRINE_PURIFY_COOLDOWN_ROUNDS`
+  → Global per-hero cooldown in rounds after using Purify (same across tiers).
+- `SHRINE_MAX_PURIFY_PER_WAVE_BASE`
+  → Base cap on how many Purify uses can succeed per wave across all heroes (e.g. 1).
+Realm can tighten this per tier.

+Together, Realm + Combat form a two-layer dial:

+- Combat describes **what Purify is** and how shrine damage behaves in general.
+- Realm describes **how intense** shrine stages feel at each tier by scaling those knobs.

+### 5.4.3 Shrine as a Combat Entity (Design Target for MVP)

+In shrine stages, the combat layer treats the shrine as a special allied unit:

+- Has `hp_current` and `hp_max` seeded from `get_purify_shrine_hp(tier)`.
+- Marked with an `is_shrine` flag so AI and logs can recognize it.
+- Does **not** act (no major/minor actions) — it is an object to defend, not a participant.
+- Appears in combat state and logs so the Keeper can track its HP over time.

+Enemy AI for these stages:

+- If the objective is `purify_shrine` and the shrine is alive, ATTACK actions **default to the shrine** as their primary target.
+- Damage against the shrine uses the normal damage pipeline, then multiplies by `SHRINE_ENEMY_DAMAGE_MULTIPLIER`.
+- If the shrine is destroyed, enemies fall back to normal hero-targeting behavior.

+End condition (MVP target):

+- If shrine HP ≤ 0 at any point → immediate failure with reason `"shrine_destroyed"`, even if heroes are still standing.
+- Success requires clearing all configured waves **and** keeping the shrine alive.

+### 5.4.4 Purify Action & Wave Drain

+Purify is a **support action** that manipulates shrine drain rather than dealing damage:

+- Only available if the current objective is `purify_shrine`.
+- Only offered when shrine HP is below the tier-specific threshold from `get_purify_shrine_hp_threshold_fraction(tier)`.
+- Has a per-hero cooldown of `SHRINE_PURIFY_COOLDOWN_ROUNDS` rounds.
+- Once a hero successfully uses Purify on a wave, that wave is marked as `wave_purified = true` and the passive drain applied between waves is reduced using `get_purify_shrine_drain_reduction(tier)`.
+- At most `get_purify_shrine_max_purify_per_wave(tier)` successful Purify actions may occur per wave across all heroes.

+Intended feel:

+- Early tiers: Purify unlocks earlier and is relatively strong, giving the Keeper a forgiving safety valve.
+- Later tiers: Purify unlocks later and is weaker, increasing tension unless the Keeper invests in heroes/sanctum that bolster Purify-related stats.

+#### 5.4.4.1 MVP Purifier Assignment & Cooldown Logic (Final)

+MVP introduces an **auto-designated purifier** system:

+- At the *start of a Purify Shrine stage*, CombatEngine automatically selects exactly **one** hero to serve as the **Purifier** for the entire stage.
+- Selection heuristic is defined in `GameBalance_HeroCombat.gd` via scoring weights:
+  - Higher **Faith** → higher score
+  - **Devout** archetype → score bonus
+  (Weights tunable in config.)
+- Only the designated purifier is allowed to use `PURIFY_SHRINE`.
+- Other heroes will *never* attempt Purify and will behave normally.

+**Cooldown & usage rules (final MVP behavior):**

+- Purify has a **global per-wave cap** (configurable): only a limited number of successful Purify uses may occur each wave.
+- Individual purifier has a **round-based cooldown** (`SHRINE_PURIFY_COOLDOWN_ROUNDS`).
+- Purify creates a **temporary reduction stack** for this wave only; stacks expire at the end of the wave.
+- Purify never restores shrine HP — it only *reduces that wave’s post-wave drain*.

+This matches the implemented behavior and provides predictable support pressure without introducing multi‑hero Purify clutter.

+### 5.4.5 Interaction with Morale & Fear

+Shrine stages are deliberately tuned to feel **emotionally heavy**:

+- `get_purify_morale_drain(tier)` applies morale penalties between waves, pushing heroes toward SHAKEN/BROKEN over time.
+- Concentrated damage on one object (the shrine) tends to trigger more **fear-related refusal** as KO events and bad rounds stack up.
+- The Keeper’s choice to spend a Purify (and when) directly affects how long heroes must endure under pressure.

+This keeps shrine encounters aligned with the core canon loop:

+- **Guidance > Control:** the Keeper chooses the party and whether to Purify; Echoes still respond to fear and morale.
+- **Legacy > Grind:** shrine failures feed into Faith and story, not just numeric loss.

 ## 6. Determinism Guarantees

 ✅ Identical seed ⇒ identical battle order, choices, and outcomes.